kofronpi/contracts-fr-en/src/en/cgv.md

 ### 3.1 Iterative development (agile software development)

-As part of this working methodology, {{ company.name }} commits to design and realize a Deliverable according to the Agile software development methodology.
+As part of this working methodology, the Developer commits to design and realize a Deliverable according to the Agile software development methodology.
 Therefore the Deliverable development requires several software iterations.
 Further description of this methodology, should it be elected, is set in the Particular conditions of contract.

 ### 3.2 Planned development

-As part of this working methodology, {{ company.name }} commits to design and realize a Deliverable according to the classical software development practice - "Waterfall".
+As part of this working methodology, the Developer commits to design and realize a Deliverable according to the classical software development practice - "Waterfall".
 This methodology follows two steps described below.

 #### 3.2.1 Step 1 – Deliverable design

-The Customer provides information, data, and an optional bill of specifications necessary to the realization of the Deliverable. {{ company.name }} will therefore establish the architecture of the Deliverable with these elements accounted for.
+The Customer provides information, data, and an optional bill of specifications necessary to the realization of the Deliverable. the Developer will therefore establish the architecture of the Deliverable with these elements accounted for.
 Both parties can collaborate to modify specifications, but this time spent cannot be accounted for in the realization milestones.

 #### 3.2.2 Step 2 – Deliverable development

-When the Customer validates the architecture, {{ company.name }} will realize and develop the Deliverable.
+When the Customer validates the architecture, the Developer will realize and develop the Deliverable.
 When the development and Quality Assurance phase ends, the Deliverable is delivered to the Customer in compliance with article 6 of this Document.

 ### 3.3 Ad hoc methodology